Who Am I?

 Zack Davisson is a translator, writer, and scholar of Japanese folklore and ghosts.
-He the translator of Mizuki Shigeru’s Showa 1926-1939: A History of Japan for Drawn & Quarterly, the author of the upcoming Yurei: The Japanese Ghost from Chin Music Press, and a researcher and on-screen talent for National Geographic’s Asian History’s Mysteries.
+He the the author of the The Ghost of Oyuki and the upcoming Yurei: The Japanese Ghost from Chin Music Press, the translator of Mizuki Shigeru’s Showa 1926-1939: A History of Japan and a translator and contributor to Kitaro for Drawn & Quarterly, and a researcher and on-screen talent for National Geographic’s TV special Japan: Lost Souls of Okinawa.

 Zack was born on August 15th, a date that didn’t have much other significance until he lived in Japan and discovered that he shared the day with Obon, the annual Japanese Festival of the Dead.
 Every year on his birthday the country transformed into a spectacle of lanterns and tradition, as all work was put aside to welcome the millions of ancestor spirits who made the trip back from anoyo to the welcoming arms of their living families, where they were fed and honored.